-CAUTION: Text set off in this manner indicates that failure to follow directions could result in damage to equipment or loss of information.
+CAUTION: Text set off in this manner indicates that failure to follow directions could result in damage to equipment or data.

 IMPORTANT: Text set off in this manner presents clarifying information or specific instructions.

 NOTE: Text set off in this manner presents commentary, sidelights, or interesting points of information.